Mechanical Engineering (MEng)

 - Deliver specialist knowledge in areas such as integrated design and process modelling and lean sigma.

 - Enhance your knowledge and entrepreneurship through strategic business management and managing innovation.

 - Enable you to carry out in depth research in an industrially focused sector of Mechanical Engineering through specialist modules in research skills, project realisation and thesis preparation.

-- Online Applications are now open for September 2016 entry
+- Online Applications are now open for January (part-time) and September 2017 entry

 - Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.